xsf/xmpp.org/content/blog/2026-02-01-xmpp-diday.md

 This initiative shares many values of the XMPP community, such as digital sovereignty and digital privacy.
 Still, we believe XMPP as standardised technology for realtime communication serves these values best.

-Many thanks to the XMPP Community members and beyond for investing their efforts to provide all material, namely Axel, Daniel, emus, Ge0rG, padeluun and especially *IM* from [freie-messenger.de](https://www.freie-messenger.de/)!
+Many thanks to the XMPP Community members and beyond for investing their time and efforts to provide all material, namely Axel, Daniel, emus, Ge0rG, padeluun and especially *IM* from [freie-messenger.de](https://www.freie-messenger.de/)!
 Additional thanks to [Digitalcourage](https://digitalcourage.de/en) and [Save Social](https://savesocial.eu/en/) for sponsoring the handouts for [FOSDEM](https://xmpp.org/2026/01/xmpp-at-fosdem-2026-update/)!

 Find many other chat apps at [xmpp.org](https://xmpp.org/software/?category=clients)!